Swap-nul/statusoverview/README.md

 ### Configuring the Project as Per Your Needs

 The project is highly configurable.
 To customize:
-1. Update environment variables in `.env` files for both the database and frontend:
-   - **Database**: `DATABASE_URL`, `POSTGREST_URL`, etc.
-   - **Frontend**: `API_BASE_URL`, `ENVIRONMENTS` list, etc.
-2. Modify the `docker-compose.yml` file to suit your infrastructure needs.
+1. Modify the `docker-compose.yml` file to suit your infrastructure needs.
-3. Update configurations in `statusoverview` services for API endpoints, environment names, and specific project requirements.
+2. Update configurations in `statusoverview` services for API endpoints, environment names, and specific project requirements.
-4. As per your project requirements you need to configure 4 files files:
+3. As per your project requirements you need to configure 4 files files:
 ````
 src/assests/config.json